pha4ge/pipeline-resources/docs/mpxv-bioinfo-solutions.md

 # Background

-Monkeypox is a viral zoonosis which belongs to genus Orthopoxvirus in the family Poxviridae.
+Mpox is a viral zoonosis which belongs to genus Orthopoxvirus in the family Poxviridae.
 The virus can be transmitted to humans from animals.
 After the eradication of smallpox in 1980, monkeypox emerged and became the most important orthopoxvirus for public health aspects.
 The virus is an enveloped double-stranded DNA virus and has two distinct genetic clades: the central African (Congo Basin) clade and the west African clades.
 Historically known as the Congo Basin can cause more severe disease and more transmissible [WHO](https://www.who.int/news-room/fact-sheets/detail/monkeypox).
 The clinical presentation of this virus is similar to smallpox but some vaccination with smallpox can help individuals for cross-immunity.
 Lethality rate varies %1-10 and transmission between humans mainly occurs either direct contact or body fluids and via droplets [Berthet, N. et al.](https://rdcu.be/cTOiG).

 MPXV is a linear DNA genome of ≈197 kb.
 Like other orthopoxviruses, the central coding region sequence (CRS) at MPXV is between ≈56000–120000 and is highly conserved.
 The genes in the terminal end of MPXV genome responsible for immunomodulation, host range and pathogenicity and also contains at least 4 ORF in the ITR region [Kugelman, JR et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3901482/).

-# Public Monkeypox Case Databases
+# Public Mpox Case Databases

-This [repository](https://github.com/globaldothealth/monkeypox) contains dated records of curated Monkeypox cases from the 2022 outbreak (April - ), a data dictionary, and a script used to pull contents from a spreadsheet into JSON and CSV files.
+This [repository](https://github.com/globaldothealth/monkeypox) contains dated records of curated Mpox cases from the 2022 outbreak (April - ), a data dictionary, and a script used to pull contents from a spreadsheet into JSON and CSV files.

 The downloadable [data file](https://www.ecdc.europa.eu/en/publications-data/data-monkeypox-cases-eueea) contains information on the number of monkeypox cases reported by EU/EEA countries or collected throughout epidemiologic intelligence at ECDC.
 Each row contains the corresponding data for a country, day of reporting, number of cases and source of information (data are in long format).
 The file is updated twice a week.
 You may use the data in line with ECDC’s copyright and data usage policy.